-The author of Pemberley Cup&Cakes , our collaborator Rosa, invites us today to prepare a cake with a summer touch in the form of a bundt cake.
-Do not miss this pastry classic!
+The author of Pemberley Cup&Cakes, our collaborator Rosa, invites us today to make a cake with a summery touch in the form of a bundt cake.
+Don't miss this baking classic!

-Few virtues remain to be revealed about the always suggestive bundt cakes ; their presentation speaks for itself, the practically infinite variety of recipes that we can make with them is simply a challenge and the ease with which you work when you have an exceptional item, such as Nordic Ware moulds , do nothing but convert a task, extremely gratifying in itself, into a real pleasure.
+Few virtues remain to be revealed about the always tempting bundt cakes; their presentation speaks for itself, the practically endless variety of recipes we can make with them is simply a challenge and the ease of working with an exceptional item, such as Nordic Ware pans, only turns an already very rewarding task into a real pleasure.

 The origins of the aforementioned cake have always given rise to some controversy.
-Its birth is located in the late 1960s (20th century) in the Caribbean, from there it soon reached the southern United States (where it was also known as the cake that doesn't last, "the cake that doesn't last"). that does not last") and since then it has only gained followers.
-The different versions about the reason for this picturesque name range from the sound that everyone who tries it invariably emits —a kind of hmmm… — to the irresistible aroma and flavor, which even attracts birds as delicate and demanding as They are hummingbirds, which only feed on nectar.
+Its birth is placed in the late 1960s in the Caribbean, from where it soon reached the southern United States (where it also became known as the cake that doesn’t last) and since then it has only gained followers.
+The different versions about why it has such a picturesque name range from the sound that invariably comes from anyone who tastes it — a kind of hmmm… — to the irresistible aroma and flavor that even attracts birds as delicate and demanding as hummingbirds, which only feed on nectar.

-In any case, it is a really exquisite cake, in my opinion, perfect for these summer dates thanks to that unmistakable touch that both the pineapple and the banana (or banana, in its original preparation) give it.
-Although it is not essential, I have also chosen to add a touch of grated coconut as the final touch, to accentuate that summer air a little more.
-In any case, whatever the season of the year, a cake with these credentials is a feast for the senses.
+In any case, it is a truly exquisite cake, in my opinion, perfect for these summer dates thanks to that unmistakable touch given by both pineapple and banana (or plantain in the original preparation).
+Although not essential, I chose to add a touch of grated coconut as a final flourish to accentuate that summery feel a bit more.
+In any case, whatever the season, a cake with these credentials is a feast for the senses.

 Ingredients (for 12-14 servings)

-(All ingredients must be at room temperature, unless otherwise indicated)
+(All ingredients should be at room temperature unless otherwise indicated)

 *1 tablespoon equals 15 ml; 1 teaspoon equals 5 ml*